markNZed/processism-react-three/storyboard.md

 The video may briefly show what the scene would look like if the viewer had started watching after the plane was already formed, emphasizing the difference in perception.
 The video ends by zooming out, showing the plane within a broader context, hinting at its connection to even larger processes.
 ### 4.8.3.
 Narration
-In this scene, we begin by witnessing the formation of a stable structure — a flat plane composed of many smaller entities.
+Every structure we encounter—whether it’s a physical object or an idea—has its roots in an ongoing process.
+Yet once a structure is in place, it can seem static, as if it has always been there.
+But no structure is permanent; each one is shaped by the processes that created it and continues to interact with the processes around it.

+On the screen, particles come together, flowing in from different directions, gradually forming a stable structure—a flat plane.
+This structure is the result of a process, the accumulation of smaller elements, all interacting to bring it into being.

-Once this structure is established new particles continue to enter, and as they pass through the plane, they are transformed — changing in size and color.
-The structure, which itself was formed by a process, now plays an active role in processing particles.
+But the story doesn’t stop here.
+Once the structure is in place, new particles begin to pass through it.
+Watch as the structure interacts with these particles, transforming their size, color, and behavior.
+This dynamic interaction shows us that the structure, born of a process, now plays an active role in shaping new processes.

-Imagine if we had started watching this animation after the structure was already in place.
-We might focus only on what the structure does — how it processes and transforms the particles passing through it.
-By witnessing the full sequence, we’re reminded that this structure is not an isolated, static entity.
-It's the product of past processes that have shaped it into what it is today.

-This brings us to an important consideration: the structures we encounter in our world — whether they are physical, like a building, social, like a community, or immaterial, like an idea — are not permanent fixtures.
-They are the outcomes of continuous, often unseen processes.
-This structure is the product of interdependent processes.
-Each process contributes to maintaining the whole, and the structure, in turn, influences these processes, highlighting the continuous flow of interconnectedness.
+Think of a bridge being built.
+It starts as a process—materials are gathered, shaped, and assembled.
+But once the bridge stands as a stable structure, it directs the flow of traffic, connects communities, and influences economies.
+The bridge, like all structures, becomes part of an ongoing web of interactions.

+In this way, structures are not endpoints; they are moments in a continuous flow of interaction.
+A structure may appear fixed, but it is the product of past processes and remains embedded in ongoing processes.
+If we focus only on the structure itself, we risk losing sight of the processes that both maintain the structure and are reshaped by it.

-Being sensitive to these underlying processes can change our perspective.
-A historian, for example, understands that the social structures of today are the result of countless human actions over time.
-Similarly, a geologist sees a landscape as a record of earth's processes, shaped over millions of years.
+Being sensitive to these underlying processes can transform how we see the world.
+A historian understands that today’s social structures are the result of countless human actions over time.
+Similarly, a geologist reads a landscape as a record of Earth's processes, shaped over millions of years.

-We are all part of these unfolding stories, influencing and being influenced by the structures around us.
-Yet, we may not always be aware of the roles we’re playing in maintaining them.
+We are all part of these unfolding stories, both shaping and being shaped by the structures around us.
+Yet, we may not always be aware of the roles we play in maintaining them.

 # 5. Section: Feedback, Adaptation, and System Dynamics
 ## 5.1.
 Objective
-In complex systems, feedback loops and interactions drive adaptation and evolution.
+In complicated systems, feedback loops and interactions drive adaptation and evolution.
 These dynamic processes create resilience, but also unpredictability.
 This section will connect the ideas of structure and change to the adaptive behaviors of systems, showing how small changes can cascade into larger shifts through interconnected feedback mechanisms.

 ## 5.2.
 Scene: Time and Process Relativity
 ### 5.2.1.
 Objective
 Illustrate how time is relative to processes, demonstrating that different entities experience and measure time differently based on the speed and nature of their internal processes.
 ### 5.2.2.
 Animation
-Introduction of Two Blobs (Entities):
-Visuals: Begin with two distinct blobs, each representing a different entity.
-The first blob is larger, with intricate patterns that move slowly, while the second blob is smaller and has simpler, faster-moving patterns.
-These oscillations signify the internal processes of each entity.
+Two distinct blobs represent two entities.
+The larger blob moves slowly, with detailed, intricate patterns, while the smaller blob oscillates quickly, with simpler, faster-moving patterns.
-Purpose: The slower oscillations of the larger blob represent a process that unfolds at a slower rate, whereas the faster oscillations of the smaller blob represent a quicker process.
-This sets up the idea that different entities experience time differently, relative to the dynamics of their internal processes.
-Relations Between Blobs:
-Visuals: Draw dynamic lines connecting the two blobs.
-These lines pulsate and change color in sync with the oscillations of the blobs, showing the interactions between them.
-Purpose: The changing lines represent the varying nature of their interactions, indicating that the timing of these interactions is relative to each entity’s internal processes.
-Time Relativity Visualization:
-Visuals: Place synchronized clocks beside each blob.
-The clock next to the larger blob ticks slowly, while the clock next to the smaller blob ticks faster, directly correlating with their oscillation speeds.
-Purpose: This visual comparison underscores that time, as experienced by each entity, is tied to the specific dynamics of their internal processes, rather than being a uniform constant.
-Alignment of States:
-Visuals: Periodically, the states of the two blobs align visually.
-When this happens, the connecting lines between the blobs glow or pulse together, highlighting these moments of synchronization despite their different rates of change.
-Purpose: This demonstrates that while the blobs operate on different timescales, they can still align and interact at specific points, indicating that processes with varying temporal dynamics can synchronize.
-Zoom Out to System Level:
-Visuals: Gradually zoom out to reveal that these blobs are part of a larger, more complex entity composed of multiple blobs and relations.
-This larger entity oscillates even more slowly, encompassing and influencing the smaller blobs within it.
-Purpose: The zoom-out illustrates how different processes, each with its own sense of time, fit into a broader system.
-This reinforces the idea that time is contextual, shaped by the dynamics of processes within a larger framework.
 ### 5.2.3.
 Narration
-In processism, time is not a uniform, independent measure; it is intimately tied to the processes that define it.
-Consider these two entities — represented by oscillating blobs.
-Each follows the same sequence of states, but at different rates.
-From the perspective of the smaller, faster-oscillating blob, the larger one appears to move more slowly, and vice versa.

-Time, in this context, is relative to the speed of each process.
-As we align their states, we see that while the rhythm differs, the sequence remains consistent — a reflection of how time is experienced differently by each process.
+Time, in processism, isn’t a fixed flow but something shaped by the internal rhythms of each entity.
+On the screen, you see two blobs representing different entities.
+The larger one moves slowly, the smaller one faster.
+To the larger entity, the smaller one seems to be racing ahead.
+To the smaller entity, the larger one seems to crawl.
+This difference shows how time is experienced differently based on each entity’s internal processes.

+Although both entities follow the same sequence of states, their perception of time depends on their internal speeds.
+What we commonly think of as "measuring time" is actually just comparing one process to another — like comparing the ticking of a watch to the Earth's rotation.
+Neither system measures time; we simply use their regular patterns to mark change.

-Zooming out, we observe that these entities are part of a larger system, where multiple processes occur simultaneously, each with its own time.
+As we zoom out, notice how these entities are part of a larger system where many processes, each with its own tempo, unfold simultaneously.
+By seeing time as a product of these dynamic interactions, we can understand how different entities experience time in unique ways, yet still interact and relate within the same system.
 This layered understanding of time challenges the conventional view of time as a uniform flow and instead presents it as something shaped by the processes of observation.

 ## 5.3.
 Scene: Feedback Loops
 ### 5.3.1.
 Objective